ekurt/react-todo-app/README.md

 ## ✨ Features

 - All data is stored in `Local Storage`
+- Import and Export todos
 - Animate effects
 - Sound effects
 - Drag-Drop
 - Copy the clipboard
 - Priority for todos
+- Tags for todos
 - Sorting
-- Import and Export todos

 ## 💻 Tech Stack